 Symptoms

-The brain/nervous system fails to send and/or receive signals correctly around the body, which can result in a variety of movement/motor and sensory disturbances.
-In a lot of cases symptoms can be extremely disabling and unpredictable.
+Functional Neurological Disorder (FND) occurs as a result of a problem with the functioning of the brain and nervous system.
+The brain and nervous system fail to send and/or receive signals correctly around the body, leading to a variety of movement, motor, sensory, and cognitive disturbances.
+In many cases, these symptoms can be extremely disabling and unpredictable.

-Functional neurological symptoms may co-exist with other commonly-known neurological diseases/disorders.
-Therefore comparison in symptoms, even with others with the diagnosis, should be done with care.
+Additionally, FND may co-exist with other well-known neurological diseases or disorders.
+As a result, comparing symptoms with others, even those with the same diagnosis, should be done with care.

-The list below is for descriptive purposes only for possible diagnostic symptoms of FND, and should not be used to self-diagnose.
+This list of symptoms below is intended for informational purposes only, and should not be used to self-diagnose.

 (Sometimes referred to as Functional Movement Disorder)

-Tremor: uncontrollable shaking, most often in an arm or leg, that can be sporadic and may disappear if the person is distracted.
+Tremor: Uncontrollable shaking, often in limbs, that may disappear if distracted.

 (Formerly known as Non-Epileptic Attack Disorder [NEAD])